-The USDA has officially announced that SNAP (Supplemental Nutrition Assistance Program) emergency allotments, which were implemented as a temporary increase in SNAP benefits during the COVID-19 pandemic, will officially end in February 2023.
+The USDA has officially announced that SNAP (Supplemental Nutrition Assistance Program) emergency allotments, which were implemented as a temporary increase to monthly SNAP benefits during the COVID-19 pandemic have officially ended.

-This means for any remaining states who received a USDA waiver to participate in the temporary SNAP expansion program (see list below) will see benefit payments to local households return to normal in March 2023.
+This means for remaining residents in states who received a USDA waiver to participate in the temporary SNAP expansion program (see list below) will see benefit payments to local households return to normal (lower) levels from March 2023.

 These SNAP Emergency Allotments (SNAP EA) allowed all eligible households to receive an additional $95 in (food stamp EBT) benefits or an additional benefit valued up to the maximum benefit for their household size, whichever value was greater.

 According to the Center on Budget and Policy Priorities (CBPP households getting the extra boost will receive at least $95 a month less; while some lower income larger households will see reductions of $250 a month or more.

 |Household size||Average SNAP EA Decrease Impact|